chililisoup/WorldManager/README.md

 ### Import
 `/wm create <id> <file>` allows you to import a world from a zip or rar archive, or from a folder.

+### Spawn
+`/wm setspawn` sets the world spawn of the current world to your position.

+`/wm spawn <id>` teleports you to the specified world spawn.
+If the spawn point is not set, it uses the vanilla spawn point logic.

 The file / folder needs to contain a valid `level.dat` file.
 This will import the overworld dimension of the given world.